Developmental Composition II

 IV.
 Learning Objectives

-C. Recognize and correct sentence fragments and run-on sentences, and correctly use simple, compound and complex sentences, as well as the conventions of Standard English.
+- Recognize and correct sentence fragments and run-on sentences, and correctly use simple, compound, and complex sentences, as well as the conventions of Standard English.

-D. Use techniques of summary, paraphrase and direct quotation as needed in working with course readings.
+- Use techniques of summary, paraphrase and direct quotation as needed in writing about and using sources in assigned writing.

 • plagiarism (turning in work not written by you, or lacking proper citation),